Associated Script oc_outfits

 .outfitsnamed anything you like that is short, unique and memorable–to look good on a button.
 If you like, you can use subfolders.
 If you use subfolders, make sure all items in the Outfit are in one of the subfolders.
 Link any items that are always worn together (for instance shoe and shoe base) by putting them next to each other in the same folder or subfolder.

-- When Core is locked, you cannot edit the folder in your inventory.
+- When Lock Core is checked, you cannot edit the folder in your inventory.
 If you try you will get this message: “[Timestamp] Second Life: Unable to perform the requested inventory action due to an RLV locked folder.”
 To change the contents of the folder, first Uncheck Lock Core.

 - It is safe to place your collar in Core even if it is not locked.